ProactiveProgrammers/average-computation-starter/README.md

   - `poetry run average --dir input --file numbers.txt`
   - Please note that the program will not work unless you add the required source code
 - Confirm that the program is producing the expected output
+- Please refer to the Proactive Programmers web site for an overview of the program output
 - Use a `docker run` command for your operating system to run GatorGrader
 - Provide all of the required responses in the `writing/reflection.md` file